Khemkaran: Demographics

+The table below shows the population of different religious groups in Khem Karan town and their gender ratio, as of 2011 census.

 Geography

-It is located 56km from Tarn Taran Sahib.
+It is located 56 km from Tarn Taran Sahib.
 It is in Tarn Taran district.

 Politics

 The city is part of the Khemkaran South Assembly Constituency.

 Tourism

 In this village is the mausoleum (mazaar) of Sufi saint known as Pir Baba Sheikh Brahm.
-Twice in a year a mela is held there.
+Twice in a year a fair (mela) is held there.

 Economy

 Khemkaran is mostly an agricultural village.